 Default editor to use in -e (sudoedit) mode if neither SUDO_EDITOR nor VISUAL is set.

-Set to the home directory of the target user if -i or -H options are specified, when the -s option is specified and set_home is set in sudoers, when always_set_home is enabled in sudoers, or when env_reset is enabled in sudoers and HOME is not present in the env_keep list.
+Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers, when always_set_home is enabled in sudoers, or when env_reset is enabled in sudoers and HOME is not present in the env_keep list.

 May be overridden by the security policy.